aice09/personal-website/_posts/2024-10-15-shredos-hardware-disposal.md

 ## Finding the right tool

-That's where **ShredOS** came in.
+That's where **[PartialVolume/ShredOS](https://github.com/PartialVolume/shredos.x86_64)** came in.
 It wasn't something we built — it's an existing, free, open-source tool, one that lines up with NIST's guidance on secure media sanitization.
 The team looked at it as a solid option that fit what we actually needed: boot it from USB, point it at a drive, and it handles secure overwriting without requiring us to build anything custom.

 Before rolling it out across the whole disposal backlog, we ran a proper POC first — no point trusting a new tool at scale without validating it actually does what it claims.